google/zetasql/docs/table-functions.md

 ## Specify TVF arguments {#tvf_arguments}

-When a TVF with function parameters is called, arguments must be passed in for all function parameters that do not have default values.
+When a TVF with function parameters is called, arguments must be passed in for all function parameters that don't have default values.
 An argument can be of any supported ZetaSQL type or table, but must be coercible to the related function parameter's type.